If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 28. In Too Deep

 Jeff Cole (Omar Epps) is a cop fresh out of the academy.
-Desperate to prove himself, he goes undercover, infiltrating the drug business of Dwayne Gittens (LL Cool J).
-As J. Reid, he immerses himself in the drug lord’s world.
+Desperate to prove himself, he goes undercover, infiltrating the substance business of Dwayne Gittens (LL Cool J).
+As J. Reid, he immerses himself in the substance lord’s world.

 Nicknamed ‘God’, Gittens is a complex character.
 He is part family man who cares for the community and part ruthless killer.